The American President: Plot

 Wade is dejected after her failed meeting with three Michigan congressmen to discuss the environmental bill.
-When she tells Shepherd about the meeting, she inadvertently mentions that the congressmen want to defeat both the President's crime bill and Wade's environmental bill.
+When she tells Shepherd about the meeting, she inadvertently mentions that the only bill the congressmen want to defeat more than the President's crime bill is Wade's environmental bill.
 Shepherd and MacInerney are conflicted about how they obtained this sensitive information.
 However, they are unable to ignore the opportunity to pass the crime bill, even if it means the President going back on his deal with Wade.

 Eventually, Wade secures enough votes for the environmental bill while Shepherd is three short.
 He can only obtain them by shelving the environmental bill to solidify the three Michigan congressmen's votes for the crime bill, which he reluctantly agrees to do.

 Wade's firm fires her for failing to achieve their objectives and for seemingly jeopardizing her political reputation.
 She goes to see Shepherd to end their relationship and says she has a job opportunity in Hartford, Connecticut.
 While he defends the crime bill as his top priority, she criticizes it as weakly worded with little chance of preventing crime.

 Prior to the State of the Union Address, Shepherd makes a surprise appearance in the White House press room and rebukes Rumson's attacks on his values and character, as well as his relentless innuendos that Wade prostituted herself for political favors.
 He declares he will send the controversial environmental bill to Congress with a massive 20% cut in fossil fuels – far more than the 10% originally proposed.
-Furthermore, he is withdrawing the crime bill for a stronger one with significant gun control measures.
+Furthermore, he is withdrawing the crime bill for a stronger one that among other things, bans the purchase of handguns by private citizens.

 Shepherd's passion galvanizes the press and his staff.
 Shepherd and Wade are reconciled, then she walks him to the doors of the House chamber where he enters to thunderous applause as he is about to deliver the State of the Union Address.